Pholisora mejicanus: Habitat

 Mexican sootywings like open areas such as disturbed roadsides and along railways, as well as mountainous gulches and canyons.

 Caterpillar hosts

 Mexican sootywing caterpillars feed on amaranths and Chenopodium species, both taxa belonging to the amaranth family.

 Distribution

 In the US, Pholisora mejicanus apparently is restricted to the eastern foothills of the Rocky Mountains from southern Colorado south into Mexico In Mexico, the species occurs from western Texas's southern border south in the highlands into Oaxaca state in southern Mexico.
-The whole distribution area can be seen on the iNaturalist species page for Pholisora mejicanus.

 Much of the Mexican sootywing's distribution covers the same area as that of the more common and similar looking common sootywing, Pholisora catullus.
 In New Mexico, despite occurring in the same general area, the two species rarely occur together but, when they do, they don't interbreed.
 Their larvae can even occur on the same plant.
 Genetic studies confirm that during the species' evolution they've remained independent species for a long time, though it remains unclear how this can be.